postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-cookies.md

 <!-- -->

 > You can also capture requests and cookies during a proxy or Interceptor debug session.
-Learn more about capturing requests with the [Postman proxy](/docs/sending-requests/capturing-request-data/capturing-http-requests/) or [Postman Interceptor](/docs/sending-requests/capturing-request-data/interceptor/).
+Learn more about capturing requests and cookies with the [Postman proxy](/docs/sending-requests/capturing-request-data/capturing-http-requests/) or [Postman Interceptor](/docs/sending-requests/capturing-request-data/interceptor/).

 ## Contents